Skip Navigation

 MLIS Program Goal and Objectives/Student Learning Outcomes

-The goal of the Master’s in Library and Information Studies is to educate students who understand and can apply the core competencies of library and information studies as articulated by the American Library Association.
-In order to achieve this goal, our six required core master’s courses align with six of the eight ALA core competencies as follows:
+The goal of the Master’s in Library and Information Studies is to educate students who understand and can apply the core competencies of library and information studies as articulated by the American Library Association (ALA).
+To achieve this goal, our six required core master’s courses align with six of the nine ALA core competencies as follows:

 • Organization of Recorded Knowledge and Information